kuiperzone/PupNet-Deploy/README.md

 ready-to-ship installation file in a single step.

 **[DOWNLOAD](https://github.com/kuiperzone/PupNet/releases/latest)**
+If you like this project, don't forget to like and share.

 It has been possible to cross-compile console C# applications for sometime now.
 More recently, the cross-platform [Avalonia](https://github.com/AvaloniaUI/Avalonia) replacement for WPF allows fully-featured